Tadhg Leader: Early life

 Born in Galway, Leader grew up in Castlegar, just outside the city.
 He is a past pupil of the Bish, one of the city's secondary schools, and the Cistercian College in Roscrea.
 Leader is the older brother of current Connacht player Darragh Leader.
 Greg, the eldest brother, played for the province at underage level.
 Their parents were also heavily involved in sport, with their mother, Breda, serving as secretary for Rowing Ireland and their father, Noel, having played for and served as president of the Galwegians rugby club, where Leader first played the sport.

-Club career
+Rugby career

 Connacht

 Leader graduated secondary school and signed for the Connacht academy in 2011.
 Later that year, Leader played an integral role in the Connacht under-20 grand slam winning team.
 Leader was brought into the Connacht senior squad for the 2012–13 season.
 Leader made multiple appearances for the Connacht Eagles in the British and Irish Cup.
 After multiple injury setbacks Leader left Connacht and signed with Italian club Rugby Badia ASD.